damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 image_title: '/images/blogimages/ssg-gitlab-pages-series/ssg-overview-gitlab-pages-cover.jpg'
 ---

 What are Static Site Generators?
 What are they for?
 Why should I use them?
 Do they have limitations?
 How can I use them with **GitLab Pages**?

 If these questions ring a bell, this **series of posts** is for you!
 We are preparing three articles around the same theme "**Static Site Generators (SSGs)**".

 This is **Part 2: Modern Static Site Generators**, where we provide you with an overview on the subject.

 The previous post was [**Part 1: Dynamic x Static Websites**][part-1], where we explained the differences between them, and their pros and cons.

 Stay tuned for the next post: **Part 3: Build any SSG site with GitLab Pages**!

 **Note:** For this series, we assume you are familiar with web development, curious about Static Site Generators, and excited to see your site getting deployed with GitLab Pages.
 {: .note}

-{::comment}
-Update this for the third post too ^^^^
-{:/comment}

 <!-- more -->